thosgood/this-weeks-finds/markdown/1-50/week26.md

 thermodynamics implied that although such states are extremely improbable, they are bound to occur occasionally, if the universe lasts a sufficiently long time.)
-This is a rather desperate solution to the problem of temporal asymmetry, howevet, and one of the great achievements of modern cosmology has been to offer us an alternative.
+This is a rather desperate solution to the problem of temporal asymmetry, however, and one of the great achievements of modern cosmology has been to offer us an alternative.
 It now appears that temporal asymmetry is cosmological in origin, a consequence of the fact that entropy is much lower than its theoretical